Mightybaac/CRM-in-Rails/app/README.md

 6. Test the database to ensure correct functionality.
 _________________________________________________________________________________________________________________________________________________________________
 This code is for a CRM program using Ruby on Rails and includes authentication using the Devise gem and authorization using the CanCanCan gem.
-A new Rails application called "crm" is created and a model and controller for customers is generated.
+A new Rails application called "CRM" is created and a model and controller for customers is generated.
 The CustomersController includes standard CRUD actions and the views use forms for creating and updating customer information.

 The code displays a table of customers with their name, email, and phone number, with links for viewing, editing, and deleting customer information.
 Additional functionality, such as filters and pagination, can also be added.